ontopic-vkg/destination-tutorial/mapping.md

  ```sql
 SELECT *, ST_AsText(geometrypoint) AS wkt FROM source1.hospitality
 ```
-***M5 subclasses of `source1` LodgingBusinesses***
+### Subclasses of `source1` LodgingBusinesses

-In the hospitality table, lodging business types are populated using string values such as _HotelPension, Camping, BedAndBreakfast and Youth_.
-In order to instantiate subclasses of lodging business, we need to specify a filtering condition in the `WHERE` clause.
+In the `source1.hospitality` table, lodging business types are populated using string values such as _HotelPension, Camping, BedAndBreakfast and Youth_.
+In order to instantiate subclasses of lodging businesses, we need to specify a filtering condition in the `WHERE` clause.

 ***M5.a `source1` - Hotel***
 - Target